Top Hawaii musicians to perform at free Maui Ukulele Festival

 KAHULUI – Celebrate Hawaii’s beloved instrument at the Maui Ukulele Festival on Sunday, Oct.
 15, in the Maui Arts & Cultural Center’s A&B Amphitheater from 1 to 6 p.m.
 Gates open at 12:30 p.m.?

 Enjoy a relaxed afternoon on the lawn as acclaimed ukulele musicians fill the air with island music.

 Renowned ukulele advocate and teacher Roy Sakuma will serve as emcee for this year’s lineup, which includes Willie K and his band, Paula Fuga, Richard Ho’opi’i, Kamakakehau Fernandez, Derick Sebastian, the Hula Honeys, Andrew Molina, Arlie Asiu, Nelly Baduria, Nick Acosta, Rui Okawa, the Aloha Picking ‘Ohana and the Kalama Intermediate Ukulele Band.

-The event will also feature displays of made-in-Hawaii arts and crafts and "ono-licious" island foods available all afternoon.
+Fine ukulele will be featured as door prizes, and the festival also features displays of made-in-Hawaii arts and crafts and ‘ono island foods available for purchase.?